Wie is de Mol? (Dutch TV series) season 24: Episode 8 - Zinvol

 Four candidates are divided into two boats and attempt to collect words from the bottom of the Mariscal Lagoon with a wire and magnet.
-There are 55 words around the lagoon, however candidates do not need to collect them all, and are penalized €100 for any collected words left unused at the end of the assignment.
 They must bring the words to a fifth candidate (the candidate ranked least trustworthy in the previous assignment) who arranges the words to form sentences, each with a maximum of 11 words.
-For each grammatically correct sentence formed within the 45-minute time limit, each word in that sentence adds €30 to the pot.
+There are 55 words around the lagoon, however candidates do not need to collect them all, and are penalized €100 for any collected words left unused.
+For each grammatically correct sentence formed within 45 minutes, each word in that sentence adds €30 to the pot.

-The group correctly formed two correct sentences worth €480.
-However, four words were collected and unused, resulting in a €400 penalty, meaning that €80 was earned for the pot overall.